The importance of properly held board meetings

 Board meetings, and minutes documenting these meetings, are often considered a minor part of business transactions, yet failure to properly hold board meetings can have significant implications for a company and its directors.
+In this article we look at the importance of properly held board meetings.

-It is vital that a board meeting is held in accordance with company’s constitutional documents.
+It is vital that a board meeting is held in accordance with the company’s constitutional documents.
 The articles of a company typically empower its directors to collectively exercise all powers of the company and usually require properly convened board meetings to be held in order to exercise many of these powers.

 The company is legally required to keep minutes of all board meetings.
 These minutes should accurately record all resolutions and decisions, and preferably contain some indication of the facts that the directors took into consideration when reaching those decisions.

-From a financing perspective, lenders will usually require board minutes to be provided as evidence that directors have held a properly convened board meeting in which they appropriately considered the documents that they are entering into, the obligations that the company will incur as a result of entering into the documents, and the commercial benefit the company of entering into the documents.
-These board minutes can be used as evidence that the directors intended to be bound by the documents, and acted in accordance with the articles of the company in reaching that decision.
-If a transaction is challenged at a later date they can also be useful evidence of the thoughts of the directors at the time.
+From a financing perspective, lenders will usually require board minutes to be provided as evidence that directors have held a properly convened board meeting in which they appropriately considered the documents that they are entering into, the obligations that the company will incur as a result of entering into the documents, and the commercial benefit to the company of entering into the documents.
+These board minutes can be used as evidence that the directors intended to be bound by the documents and acted in accordance with the articles of the company in reaching that decision.
+If a transaction is challenged at a later date, they can also be useful evidence of the thoughts of the directors at the time.
 Sometimes benefit can be clear when entering into a transaction but, with hindsight, that benefit can be harder to identify.

 The meeting that never was